Brilliant Ways to Upcycle Your Old Baby Crib

 This DIY crib bench is perfect for entryways, mudrooms, or at the foot of a bed.

-3. Build a Cozy Reading Nook for Your Growing Child
+3. A Reading Nook Your Child Will Actually Use

 Difficulty Level: Beginner | Time Required: 2-3 hours